ngsutils/ngsutils.github.com/modules/bamutils/count/index.md

         -uniq              only count unique starting positions
                            (avoids possible PCR artifacts, not recommended)
-        -startonly         Only take into account the start pos of the read to assign counts -rpkm              calculate RPKM values based on millions of mapped reads and the length of the region in kb (number of mapped reads determined by -norm value)
+        -startonly         Only take into account the start pos of the read to assign counts -fpkm              calculate FPKM values based on millions of mapped reads and the length of the region in kb (number of mapped reads determined by -norm value)
         -norm <value>      how to normalize counts